Select Microphone to visualize audio from your microphone instead of the music player.

-The visualization mode and some options may be randomized on track change or time interval.
-If the AUTO switch is active, the gradient will be randomized as well.
+The visualization mode and some other settings may be randomized on track change or time interval.

 The lowest and highest frequencies you want to see in the graphic spectrum analyzer.
 You can use this feature to “zoom in” a specific frequency range.

 Number of samples used for the Fast Fourier Transform performed by the analyzer.